richarddahl/uno/REFACTOR.md

   - [x] **Migrate all value objects and domain events to use Pydantic v2's @field_serializer/@model_serializer and remove all deprecated json_encoders from model_config.**
   - [x] **Test and verify serialization for all affected types and events.**
 - [x] Modernize remaining events (Order, Vendor, Payment, etc.) for Result-based construction, error context, versioning/upcasting, and Pydantic v2 idioms
-- [ ] Finalize value object/DTO replay consistency for all aggregates
+- [x] Finalize value object/DTO replay consistency for all aggregates
-- [ ] Sweep all aggregates for invariant enforcement and validation (`validate()` contracts)
+- [x] Sweep all aggregates for invariant enforcement and validation (`validate()` contracts) *(core aggregates complete; continue as new features are added)*
-- [ ] Expand/complete error/upcast tests for all aggregates/events
+- [x] Expand/complete error/upcast tests for all aggregates/events *(all current events covered; revisit for new events)*
-- [ ] Add/expand tests for domain invariants, error paths, and event upcasting/migration
+- [x] Add/expand tests for domain invariants, error paths, and event upcasting/migration *(current coverage complete)*
-- [ ] Document replay patterns, invariants, and best practices
+- [x] Document replay patterns, invariants, and best practices *(see section 4, below)*

 ### 3.3 Event Sourcing Infrastructure

 - [x] Refactor InMemoryEventStore for strict DI logging
+- [x] Modernize event bus and publisher for type hints, docstrings, and DI logging
+- [x] All event infra uses Result-based error handling and structured logging
+- [x] Remove legacy/unused code and ensure all docstrings are complete
+- [x] Pydantic v2/type hint modernization and lint/type warning sweep complete for event infra
 - [ ] Implement canonical event serialization (strict, versioned)
 - [ ] Implement event upcasting and migration registry
 - [ ] Implement snapshotting (pluggable, strategy-driven)